plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | With the help of your good hands.
-    | All things in common nature should produce
-    | Without sweat or endeavour.
+    | The art of our necessities is strange,
+    | That can make vile things precious.

 #.